tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 In contrast, in a statically typed language a variable, function argument or return value can only ever be the type it is defined to contain.
-If another type is assigned it it will either be an error or it will get converted.
+If another type is assigned it will either be an error or it will get converted.
 Here's a C++ version of the last example:

 ```c++